sbabic/swupdate/_sources/overview.txt

 of the storage.
 However, an update is always safe even in case of power off.

 This project supports this strategy.
-The application as part of this project should be installed in the rootfilesystem and started or triggered as required.
+The application as part of this project should be installed in the root file system and started or triggered as required.
 There is no need of an own kernel, because the two copies guarantees that it is always possible to upgrade the not running copy.

-swupdate will set U-Boot's variable to signal the bootloader that a new image is successfully installed.
+swupdate will set U-Boot's variable to signal the boot loader that a new image is successfully installed.

 Single copy - running as standalone image
 -----------------------------------------

-The software upgrade application consists of kernel (maybe reduced dropping not required drivers) and a small root filesystem, with the application and its libraries.
+The software upgrade application consists of kernel (maybe reduced dropping not required drivers) and a small root file system, with the application and its libraries.
 The whole size is much less than a single copy of the system software.
-Depending on set up, I get sizes from 2.5 until 8 MB for the standalone root filesystem.
+Depending on set up, I get sizes from 2.5 until 8 MB for the standalone root file system.
 If the size is very important on small systems, it becomes negligible on systems with a lot of storage or big NANDs.

-The system can be put in "upgrade" mode, simply signalling to the bootloader that the upgrading software must be started.
-The way can differ, for example setting a bootloader environment or using and external GPIO.
+The system can be put in "upgrade" mode, simply signaling to the boot loader that the upgrading software must be started.
+The way can differ, for example setting a boot loader environment or using and external GPIO.

-The bootloader starts "swupdate", booting the swupdate kernel and the initrd image as rootfilesystem.
+The boot loader starts "swupdate", booting the swupdate kernel and the initrd image as root file system.
 Because it runs in RAM, it is possible to upgrade the whole storage.
 Differently as in the double-copy strategy, the systems must reboot to put itself in update mode.

-This concept consumes less space in storage as having two copies, but it does not guarantee a falback without updating again the software.
+This concept consumes less space in storage as having two copies, but it does not guarantee a fallback without updating again the software.
 However, it can be guaranteed that the system goes automatically in upgrade mode when the productivity software is not found or corrupted, as well as when the upgrade process